 - Exercise can also regulate and prevent heart problems as it keeps the blood pumping across the body.

-- Eating healthy foods and maintaining healthy weight are crucial to avoid heart failures.
+- Eating healthy foods and maintaining a healthy weight is crucial to avoiding heart failure.

 Fun Facts About The Heart